WilliamMurray-research/2026-0001-D/README.md

 ---

-Here's a draft author's note you can drop into Section 2:

----

-> **Author's Note — Standards Alignment**
->
-> The justification above references ISO/IEC 15288 as the primary alignment standard.
-As this framework matures, additional standards warrant consideration.
-The ISO 8000 series (Data Quality) is a likely candidate — particularly ISO 8000‑1 (concepts and vocabulary) and ISO 8000‑61 (data quality management) — given the framework's emphasis on artefact integrity and provenance.
-The ISO 9000 series (Quality Management Systems) may also apply, particularly ISO 9001, where process repeatability and conformity assessment are concerns.
-Further alignment with ISO/IEC 12207 (Software Lifecycle Processes) is worth exploring as the automation phase matures.
-This note will be expanded and formalised as specific standards are confirmed and mapped to framework obligations.

----

-Deliberately hedged — it signals intent without overclaiming alignment you haven't verified yet.
-Want me to adjust the tone or specificity?

----

 ## Overview

 The **Universal Project Template Framework** is the canonical structural scaffold used across all projects in this ecosystem.
 It defines the directory tree, governance rules, naming conventions, and operational invariants that every project must inherit in full.